-Can interaction make you think?
+Can interactivity make you think?
 Increasing critical engagement with data through interactive visualizations

+Tomas Petricek

+University of Kent and The Alan Turing Institute tomas@tomasp.net

+Josh Cowls

+The Alan Turing Institute and the University of Oxford jcowls@turing.ac.uk

 Open data and online news have powered the rise of data journalism, enabling reporters to publish detailed factual analyses.
 At the same time, public trust in the media is at historic lows.
-Rather than engaging with in-depth analyses readers live in echo chambers and fall for fake news, misled by their biases.
-There is a curious paradox between authority and accessibility: data makes news more authoritative but less accessible, while readers tend to favour accessibility over authority.
+Rather than engaging with in-depth analyses, readers live in echo chambers and fall for fake news, misled by their biases as public trust in media continues to decline.
+This suggests a curious paradox, wherein authority and accessibility tend to be negatively correlated: news that is authoritative isn’t often accessible, and news that is accessible isn’t typically authoritative.

 We implement and study a new way of presenting data that promotes both authority and accessibility.
-Using both theoretical argments and experimental evaluation, we argue that this has the potential to reverse declining trust in the news.
-Our approach promotes data literacy and encourages readers to question their assumptions about data.
+Using theoretical arguments and experimental evaluation, we argue that this has the potential to reverse the declining trust in the news.
+Our approach encourages readers to question their assumptions about data and promotes data literacy.
 Our contributions are twofold.
-First, we develop an open-source library of interactive data visualizations that allows novel presentation of various kinds of data.
-Second, we present an empirical evaluation of how exposing readers to these data visualizations affects understanding of and trust in the information presented in news stories, as compared with text-only and conventional, static graphs.
+First, we present an open-source library of interactive data visualizations that allows novel presentation of various kinds of data.
+Second, we propose an empirical evaluation of how exposing readers to these data visualizations affects understanding of and trust in the information presented in news stories, as compared with text-only and conventional, static graphs.

-You guess visualizations
+Guess-first data visualizations

-TODO (Tomas): Write a paragraph to describe how the interaction works, how it is supposed to make the reader think before showing the answer and how we encourage transparency by having source code with data sources.
-Also describe three different visualizations (draw line, draw bars, align timeseries).
+In the first part of the paper, we describe a novel library for creating interactive visualizations.
+Our guess-first visualizations ask the reader to make a guess before showing the actual data.
+This encourages an active approach to data – readers need to make their assumptions about the topic explicit before they are confronted with the accurate data.
+To promote full transparency, each visualization is also backed by simple source code, accessible via an “open source code” link, that shows where data comes from and how it has been transformed.

+The library is inspired by pioneering work of newsrooms such as the New York Times, but we generalise the idea to work on multiple kinds of data and charts.
+Three examples shown in Figure 1 include completing a time series in a line chart (by drawing the rest of the line), guessing the relative magnitudes of a bar chart (by dragging the bars or columns) and aligning a known time series to a list of known events (by dragging it up or down).
+The different visualizations let us expose several kinds of reader’s biases including beliefs about numerical facts and causation.